Tornadoes, which are also known as twisters and cyclones, are the twisting air columns that run in between the land and the clouds.

 However, we still have much more to learn about how climate change may affect tornadoes.
 According to the fourth National Climate Assessment, “Some types of extreme weather (e.g. Rainfall and extreme heat) can be directly attributed [to] global warming.
 Other types of extreme weather, such as Tornadoes, are also exhibiting changes which may be linked to climate change, but scientific understanding isn’t detailed enough to project direction and magnitude of future change" (Source).

-This ferocious air will pretty much destroy everything it gets in contact with when it landed on the ground, buildings, houses, cars, and trees.
+This ferocious air from tornadoes will pretty much destroy everything it gets in contact with when it lands on the ground, buildings, houses, cars, or trees.

 Weak and short-lived ones may happen if there is a powerful updraft in a thunderstorm.
 However, the strongest and most destructive twisters were located in some parts of the globe that require very explicit conditions.

-However, climate change will increase the intensity and frequency of all storms and extreme weather events.
+However, climate change may increase the intensity and frequency of all storms and, in general, is increasing the likelihood of extreme weather events.

 The increasing world temperatures are but one of the main effects of climate change.

-In recent years, there were studies and researches conducted in order to test whether or not climate change can affect the frequency and intensity of the tornadoes.
+In recent years, there were studies and research conducted in order to test whether or not climate change can affect the frequency and intensity of the tornadoes.

-According to the scientists, the changes of temperature and precipitation, caused by climate change, will lead to a rise in the frequency, intensity, and duration of twisters along with other natural disasters.
+According to scientists, the changes in temperature and precipitation, caused by climate change, may lead to a rise in the frequency, intensity, and duration of twisters along with other natural disasters.

-People will experience serious financial problems if a twister destroys their property and their livelihood.
+People will experience severe financial problems if a twister destroys their property and their livelihood.